Mr. Plow: Reception

 In 2003, the episode was placed sixth on Entertainment Weeklys top 25 The Simpsons episode list.
 In June 2009, Robert Canning of IGN gave the episode a score of 9.8 out of 10 and said it was "a fantastic episode that told an engaging story and was laugh-out-loud funny from start to finish. [...]
 There was a fun, engaging story, great guest stars poking fun at themselves, flashbacks, songs, cutaways and opportunities to highlight characters outside the series' namesake family."

 In January 2010, Michael Moran of The Times ranked the episode as the second best in the show's history.
-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, enjoyed the episode.
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, enjoyed the episode.
 They said that it is: "A good one.
 The highlights; the TV show Carnival of Stars, featuring Angela Lansbury walking on hot coals ('Excitement, she wrote!'), Homer's flashback to all he's done for Barney, and best of all, the McMahon & Tate ad agency's arty commercial for Mr. Plow."
 In June 2012, Nathan Rabin of The A.V.
 Club stated that the episode "isn't just spectacularly funny and filled with classic bits: it also foretells the future.
 Not bad for an animated cartoon from the 1990s."